Ashfield, New South Wales

-Ashfield is a suburb in the Inner West of Sydney, in the state of New South Wales, Australia.
-Ashfield is about 8 kilometres west of the Sydney central business district.
+Ashfield is a suburb in the Inner West of Sydney, New South Wales, Australia.
+Ashfield is about eight kilometres west of the Sydney central business district.

-Ashfield's population is highly multicultural.
-Its urban density is relatively high for Australia, with the majority of the area's dwellings being a mixture of mainly post-war low-rise flats (apartment blocks) and Federation-era detached houses.
+Ashfield's population is highly multicultural with the majority of the area's dwellings being a mixture of mainly post-war low-rise flats (apartment blocks) and Federation-era detached houses.
 Amongst these are a number of grand Victorian buildings that offer a hint of Ashfield's rich cultural heritage.

 History

 Aboriginal people

-Prior to the arrival of the British, the area now known as Ashfield was inhabited by the Wangal people.
-Wangal country was believed to be centered on modern-day Concord and stretched east to the swampland of Long Cove Creek (now known as Hawthorne Canal).
+Before the arrival of the British, the area now known as Ashfield was inhabited by the Wangal people.
+Wangal country was believed to be centred on modern-day Concord and stretched east to the swampland of Long Cove Creek (now known as Hawthorne Canal).
 The land was heavily wooded at the time with tall eucalypts covering the higher ground and a variety of swampy trees along Iron Cove Creek.
-The people hunted by killing native animals and fish.
+The people hunted native animals and fish.
 The arrival of the First Fleet in 1788 had a devastating effect on the local people, mainly from the introduction of smallpox, to which the indigenous people had little resistance.